Recently a reader asked me for some ideas for play activities for a 1 year old.

 Finger plays and songs with actions help to build language and vocabulary, fine and gross motor skills, memory and hand eye coordination.

-In no time your child will be doing the actions herself!
+In no time your child will be doing the actions spontaneously on their own!

 Fun With A Muffin Tin